Dante0909/Chaldea-Combat-Records/README.md

-# Avalon [Name subject to change, suggestions welcome]
+# Chaldea Combat Records

 ## Introduction

 This repository serves as a collection of notable gameplay videos from FGO, although mainly focusing on TAs.
+The videos are grouped by year according to the JP timeline.

 ## Table of Contents